 3.Cutting fluid cooling– High pressure

-For some processing, such as deep hole drilling and sleeve drilling, high pressure (pressure 0.69-13.79MPa) cutting fluid system is commonly used to supply oil.
+For some processing, such as deep hole drilling and sleeve drilling, a high-pressure (0.69-13.79 MPa) cutting fluid system is commonly used for oil supply.

 In deep hole drilling, a single-edged drill bit is used, similar to boring, with a path for the cutting fluid inside the drill bit.
 Sleeve drilling is a method of drilling a cylindrical hole in a workpiece while leaving a solid cylinder.
-As the tool enters the work piece, the drilled solid cylinder passes through the hollow cylindrical cutter head and uses a pressure pump to send cutting fluid around the tool, forcing chips to flow out of the center of the tool.
+As the tool enters the workpiece, the drilled solid cylinder passes through the hollow cylindrical cutter head, and a pressure pump sends cutting fluid around the tool, forcing chips to flow out from the center of the tool.

 The main challenge in deep hole drilling is maintaining adequate cutting fluid flow in the cutting area.
-One solution is to use the cuttings flute as a path for cutting fluid.
-The pressure of the cutting fluid is 0.35-0.69 MPa, which flows into the drill bit through the rotating sealing sleeve, and then directly enters the cutting area.
-The cutting fluid flowing out of the hole helps to remove the chips.
+One solution is to use the cutting flute as a path for the cutting fluid, with a pressure of 0.35-0.69 MPa flowing into the drill bit through the rotating sealing sleeve and directly into the cutting area.
+The cutting fluid flowing out of the hole helps remove the chips.
 Compared to the overflow method, the use of oil hole drilling in deep hole drilling has greatly improved the drill bit service life and productivity.

-The high-pressure method facilitates the cutting fluid to reach the cutting area, and is sometimes used on other machine tools.
+The high-pressure method helps the cutting fluid reach the cutting area, and is sometimes used on other machine tools.
 For example, in grinding, the high-pressure nozzle facilitates cleaning of the grinding wheel.

 4.Cutting fluid cooling– Spraying

-3) Cutting fluid can reach places that are not accessible by other methods;
+- The cutting fluid can reach places that are not accessible by other methods;

-Three types of spraying device
+There are three types of spraying devices:

-1) Attractive type:
+- Attractive type:

-2) Air pressure type (pressurization method):
+- Air pressure type (pressurization method):

-The principle is that the cutting fluid is packed in a sealed liquid cylinder and pressurized with 0.2-0.4MPa compressed air.
-When the solenoid valve is opened, the cutting fluid is pressed out and mixed with the compressed air stream and atomized through the mixing valve.
+In this type, the cutting fluid is stored in a sealed liquid cylinder and pressurized with 0.2-0.4 MPa compressed air.
+When the solenoid valve is opened, the cutting fluid is pressed out, mixed with the compressed air stream, and atomized through the mixing valve.
 This device is suitable for spraying water-based synthetic liquids and emulsions, but the aqueous solution and emulsion must not contain fatty oils or suspended solids.
-The atomization mixing ratio can be adjusted by the mixing valve and the pressure regulating valve.
+The atomization mixing ratio can be adjusted by the mixing valve and pressure regulating valve.

-3) Spray type:
+- Spray type:

 5.Cutting fluid cooling– Cooling liquid method

-There are many types of cooling liquid cooling methods, such as nitrogen, argon, carbon dioxide and other gases can be compressed into a liquid and placed in a cylinder.
-Freon gas can be compressed into a liquid by mechanical devices and released for use.
+There are various methods of cooling liquids that can be used, such as compressing nitrogen, argon, carbon dioxide, and other gases into a liquid and storing them in a cylinder.
+Freon gas can also be compressed into a liquid by mechanical devices and released for use.
 The cooling liquid is regulated by a valve and directly injected into the cutting area through a nozzle, cooling the tools, workpieces, and chips through gasification and heat absorption.

 6.Cutting fluid cooling– Centralized supply system for cutting fluid

 At the same time, it can reduce the growth of bacteria in the cutting fluid by removing half of them.
-Regular quality inspections and the systematic use of additives or stock solutions based on these inspection results are all important factors that make a centralized system very effective in extending the life of the cutting fluid.
-This also reduces waste disposal of water-soluble cutting fluids.
+Regular quality inspections and the systematic use of additives or stock solutions based on these inspections are important factors that extend the life of the cutting fluid in a centralized system.
+This also reduces the waste disposal of water-soluble cutting fluids.